 Jonathan is a candidate for elder’s orders in the Florida Annual Conference.
 He grew up in the Orlando area in the Ocoee Oaks United Methodist Church.
 “Although attending church from a very young age, it was not until high school that I accepted a relationship with God and the identity as a Christian,” he says.
 “Upon entering high school, I took a world-religions course that exposed me to various ideas about God, the good, and humanity.
 That experience pushed me to really seek what I myself believed about these things.
 On Palm Sunday of that year, I had an experience with the Holy Spirit.
 This led me to enter into a relationship with God through Christ, and this was the beginning of my walk as a Christian, being baptized soon after.”

 Jonathan earned a Bachelor of Arts degree in music and international studies from Emory University, Atlanta in 2003, and a Master of Divinity degree from Garrett Evangelical Theological Seminary, Evanston, Illinois in the spring of 2008.
-He worked in a Cokesbury bookstore while in seminary, served as a youth pastor, and taught school for a time after graduation.
+He worked in a Cokesbury bookstore while in seminary, served as a youth pastor, and taught english for a time after graduation.
 He plays piano and sings, and is fluent in English, Japanese, and French.